CenterForOpenScience/osc/README.md

 #### Make a local copy.

-You can edit files using the Github interface, but you can't add them, which is what you need to do to add a post.
-So you need to make a local copy - a copy on your computer.
+You can edit files using the Github interface, but you can't add a file (like a new blog post) using the interface.
+So you need to make a local copy - a copy of the repository on your computer.
 (Copies on Github are called "remote" copies.)
-To do that, go to your terminal (or to Git Bash, if you're using Windows) and type at the command prompt: "git clone $URL".
-The specific URL you want is found in the righthand sidebar of the repository's main page under the words "HTTPS clone URL".
+To do that, go to your terminal (or to Git Bash, if you're using Windows) and type at the command prompt: `git clone $URL` where "$URL" is the specific URL desired and is found in the righthand sidebar of the repository's main page under the words "HTTPS clone URL".

 #### Make changes.